 The majority of electric locomotives used by Polish railways were built in Poland by Pafawag of Wrocław or HCP of Poznań, but some were imported from UK, Sweden, East Germany, Czechoslovakia and Soviet Union.
 Among locomotives of foreign origin, the most numerous were those built by VEB Lokomotivbau – Elektrotechnische Werke ‘Hans Beimler’ of Hennigsdorf near Berlin (the site formerly occupied by AEG and Borsig plants, now a part of Bombardier), commonly known as LEW.
 This factory, apart from twenty-five EU04s and thirty-four EU20s for PKP, supplied also a number of locomotives for mining industry.

-Between 1951 and 1952 at LEW three basic types of locomotives for open-pit mines were put into production: six-axle EL1 and four-axle EL2 for standard gauge and four-axle EL3 for the 900 mm gauge.
+Between 1951 and 1952 at LEW three basic types of locomotives for open-pit mines were put into production: six-axle EL1 and four-axle EL2 for standard or broad gauge (1435 or 1524 mm) and four-axle EL3 for the 900 mm gauge.
 All were based on pre-war AEG design (from late 1920s, further developed during WWII) and had many common features.
-Heavy, 150-tonne EL1s were built for export to the Soviet Union (809) and China (121) only, but two remaining types have found more widespread use.
-First EL2s appeared in 1952 and subsequently this type was built in large numbers, enjoying a very long production run: last examples left the assembly lines in 1988.
-According to data provided by Florian Menius and Holger Neumann (thanks a lot!), total output amounted to 1380; another source gives 1477.
+Heavy, 150-tonne EL1s (Bo’Bo’Bo’) were built mostly for export to the Soviet Union (477) and China (64), only five were supplied to the Espenhein open pit lignite mine in Lausitz, East Germany.
+Production of the narrow-gauge EL3 totaled 791 examples for East Germany (620), Soviet Union (102), Poland (49) and Yugoslavia (20).
+As for the EL2, first examples were outshopped in 1952 and subsequently this type was built in large numbers, enjoying a very long production run: last examples left the assembly lines in 1988.
+According to data provided by Florian Menius and Holger Neumann (thanks a lot!), total output amounted to 1380; another source gives 1477, most probably incorrectly.
 First deliveries were to open-pit mines in East Germany.
 In all, German enterprises received 681 examples.
 Later EL2s were exported to the Soviet Union (245, between 1957 and 1970), China (186, between 1957 and 1984), Bulgaria (206, between 1960 and 1987) and Poland.
 Many of them still remain in use with industrial railways.
 Some German examples have been modernized and fitted with single-arm current collectors.
 Despite comparatively young age, EL2 has already earned itself a heritage locomotive status: in December 2007, withdrawn 4-1124 (LEW 13605/1980) was plinthed at the Bombardier – Werk Henningsdorf premises.

 First sixteen EL2s appeared in Poland in 1958 and were purchased for the Konin lignite mine (KWB Konin).
+Initially they were operated at 1.2 kV, but in 1960, following an upgrade of power supply systems, they were converted to 2.4 kV.
 During next seven years further 37 brand new examples followed.
 Apart from KWB Konin, they went also to the nearby Adamów lignite mine, as well as to the Bielawy limestone mine (now a division of Lafarge – four examples) and a mining and foundry complex near Ostrowiec in central Poland (closed down in early 1980s).
-Further nine examples were obtained between 1970 and 1987.
-Later a number of second-hand surplus German EL2s, mainly from lignite open-pit mines and power stations in Saxony and Saxony-Anhalt, were also bought and according to AL their total number is about seventy.
-Most, if not all, have been converted to 2.4 kV DC.
-The largest fleet, of the KWB Konin, currently numbers 27 examples.
-KWB Adamów has thirteen EL2s.
-They run on comparatively short lines between an open-pit mine and a processing plant or power station.
+Further nine examples were obtained between 1970 and 1987, bringing their total number to 62.
+Later seventeen second-hand surplus German EL2s from lignite open-pit mines and power stations in Saxony and Saxony-Anhalt, were also bought and impressed into service, increasing the grand total to 79.
+Most, if not all, were converted to 2.4 kV DC.
+The largest fleet, of the KWB Konin, numbered 27 examples in early 2010s.
+At its peak, KWB Adamów fleet numbered thirteen EL2s.
+They operated on about 30 km of tracks with no physical connection with Poland’s railway network.
+The sole recipient of lignite was Adamów power plant, which closed down in December 2017; afterwards tracks were lifted and all locomotives and rolling stock sold or scrapped.
+EL2s run on comparatively short lines between an open-pit mine and a processing plant or power station.
 Double-heading has never been practiced in Poland.
 There is no consistent designation system: most locomotives of this type are painted dark green and have two-digit service numbers painted in white.
 Some have retained original German liveries and service numbers, at least for a time.
 Since 1996 some modifications have been introduced.
 First of all, Oerlikon brakes have been standardized (some early and second-hand machines had Knorr, Dako or Matrosov brakes).
 In some examples more modern and reliable startup resistors and static current converters have been fitted.
 Other modernizations concerned mainly control systems.
-Recently KWB Konin has introduced the closed-circuit TV systems with LCD monitors located in cabs; this has been dictated by the fact that there are no turntables at loading stations and trains are operated in the push/pull regime.
+In late 2000s KWB Konin introduced closed-circuit TV systems with LCD monitors located in cabs; this has been dictated by the fact that there are no turntables at loading stations and trains are operated in the push/pull regime.
 This modification has virtually eliminated derailments and most probably is the only system of this type used in Poland.